any-docs/css/content/guides/animations/using/index.md

 ### Animating display and content-visibility

-This example demonstrates how {{cssxref("display")}} and {{cssxref("content-visibility")}} can be animated.
-This behavior is useful for creating entry/exit animations where you want to for example remove a container from the DOM with `display: none`, but have it fade out smoothly with {{cssxref("opacity")}} rather than disappearing immediately.
+This example demonstrates how `display` and `content-visibility` can be animated.
+This behavior is useful for creating entry/exit animations where you want to for example remove a container from the DOM with `display: none`, but have it fade out smoothly with `opacity` rather than disappearing immediately.

 Supporting browsers animate `display` and `content-visibility` with a variation on the [discrete animation type](/guides/Animations/Animatable_properties#discrete).
 This generally means that properties will flip between two values 50% of the way through animating between the two.